50 years ago today, the internet was born in Room 3420

 On the night of the 29th, Kline was working late.
 So was Duvall at SRI.
 The two had planned to attempt the first ARPANET message at night, so that nobody’s work would be affected should one of the computers crash.
 In Room 3420, Kline sat alone in front of his terminal, an ITT Teletype that was connected to the computer.

-Here’s what happened that night—complete with one of the more historic crashes in computing history—in Kline’s and Duvall’s own words:
+Here’s what happened that night—complete with one of the more historic crashes in computing history—in Kline and Duvall’s own words:

 Kline: I was logged into the Sigma 7 operating system and then I [ran] the program that I had written, which allowed me to then tell that program to try to send packets to SRI.
 Meanwhile, Bill Duvall at SRI had run his program to accept incoming connections.
 And we were also on the phone with each other.